 Support the North

-In speaking about Northern Dogs, I’m referencing to our incredible work taking place in Northern Ontario.
-The Ontario SPCA has partnered with over 30 communities in remote Northern Ontario to help bring critically needed animal welfare services to the North.
-Collaborating with like-minded organizations, the Ontario SPCA visits communities for several days at a time during which a number of activities take place.Spay/Neuter procedures take place to help control pet overpopulation which challenges these communities.
+In speaking about Animal North Network, I’m referencing the incredible work taking place in Northern Ontario.
+The Ontario SPCA has partnered with over 30 communities in remote Northern Ontario to help bring critically needed animal wellness services to the North.
+Collaborating with like-minded organizations, the Ontario SPCA visits communities for several days at a time during which a number of activities take place.Spay/Neuter procedures help control pet overpopulation which challenges these communities.
 Animals identified as being owned and part of a family are micro-chipped for easier identification should they roam.
 Basic vaccinations of animals take place.
 Humane education is provided during our time spent in the community.

 And when we leave, we round up as many of the community dogs (free roaming dogs that live outdoors and belong to nobody in particular) as we can, and transport them into Southern Ontario where the dogs are spread out at our animal centres and affiliate shelters so they can find their forever home.